aiden-tepper/playlist-gen-cmdline/README.md

 As of now, text generation is provided by Mistral AI's `Mixtral-8x7B-Instruct-v0.1` model, and text-to-image generation is provided by RunwayML's `stable-diffusion-v1-5` model.
 These models are accessed via Hugging Face's Inference API, allowing a serverless interface for fast prototyping.

+*At the moment, use of Spotify's API requires me to manually authorize your email address.*

 ## Further reading

 [text generation model](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1)